 Alex looked at the lifeless body with the caved in head.
 “You’re dead,” she said to the screen, mortified.

 The video cut again to a heavy set man weeping in a courtroom and cut to more people afterwards.

 “Dead,” giggled a boy being tickled on a green lawn.
 Alex recognized him from the crowd.
 She looked up to find him staring at his phone, scared but unable to understand why.
 Alex pulled her own from her pocket.

 It showed a video of her standing at the crowded entrance to the Diamond Kingdom’s stadium, her denim shorts and slim white t-shirt bright and airy.
 It closed out the bleak montage.

-“I just don’t know it,” she said, and the stream went dead.
+“I just don’t know it,” she said.
+Then the stream went dead.

 © Dane Ian Thomsen 2016